Cattiyoo/Japanese-Learning/README.md

-# Japanese-Learning
+# Japanese Learning
-A repository used to store Japanese learning materials, notes, refernences, textbooks, etc.
+A repository used to store my Japanese learning materials, notes, refernences, textbooks, etc.